greenelab/czi-seed-rfa/manuscript.md

 ### Aim 2

-*Rationale:* Biological systems are comprised of common cell types with overlapping molecular phenotypes.
+*Rationale:* Biological systems are comprised of diverse cell types with overlapping molecular phenotypes, and biological processess are often reused with modifications across cellular contexts.
 The functional output of these systems is determined by the interactions between these complex components, rather than a single gene or cell.
 This suggests that fundamental biological mechanisms may broadly contribute to an observed state, with context-specific modifiers conferring selective suceptiability to disease.
 Latent space techniques are poised to reveal these fundamental mechanisms in the broad survey of single cell data across model systems and cellular contexts in the Human Cell Atlas.
 We hypothesize that the features learned from these techniques will